khalid-hussain/theprophetsprayer/MARKDOWN/05-Recitation.md

 Once, he \pbuh recited «When the Earth is shaken.» (Quran, 99) in both _rakʿahs_, so that the narrator said, “I do not know whether the Messenger of Allāh forgot or recited it on purpose.”[^190]

-Once, on a journey, he \pbuh recited «Say: I seek refuge with the Lord of the Daybreak.» (Quran, 113) and «Say: I seek refuge with the Lord of Mankind.» (Quran, 114).[^191] He \pbuh also said to ʿUqbah ibn ʿĀmir \mabpwhim, “Recite the _muʿaw\-wadhatayn_[^192] in your prayer, for no seeker of refuge has sought refuge by means of anything like them.”[^193]
+Once, on a journey, he \pbuh recited, «Say: I seek refuge with the Lord of the Daybreak.» (Quran, 113) and «Say: I seek refuge with the Lord of Mankind.» (Quran, 114).[^191] He \pbuh also said to ʿUqbah ibn ʿĀmir \mabpwhim, “Recite the _muʿaw\-wadhatayn_[^192] in your prayer, for no seeker of refuge has sought refuge by means of anything like them.”[^193]

 Sometimes he \pbuh used to recite more than that: “he would recite sixty _āyāt_ or more”[^194]---one of the narrators said, “I do not know whether this was in each _rakʿah_ or in total.”